-When women strive to achieve success they are often reminded that the price of working (or studying) late comes at the expense of their spouses, children, and friends, and even at their own personal expense (ever been told you will regret a career now because you are missing out on your children's young lives?)
+When women strive to achieve success they are often reminded that the price of working or studying late comes at the expense of their spouses, children, and friends, and even at their own personal expense.
+Have you ever been told you will regret a career now because you are missing out on your children's young lives?

-Being aggressive can be a great quality when it is tempered with maturity; being aggressive in the right ways can be help most of us get more out of life—but many women are often timid about asking to have their own needs met.
+Being aggressive can be a great quality when it is tempered with maturity; being aggressive in the right ways can help most of us get more out of life—but many women are often timid about asking to have their own needs met.

-Men may be more likely to take a day off to golf, sleep in, watch sports, or go to the gym than a woman is because when a woman makes a demand, she may be seen as bossy, whiny, or as a selfish mother/wife.
+Men may be more likely to take a day off to golf, sleep in, watch sports, or go to the gym than women are because when a woman makes a demand, she may be seen as bossy, whiny, or as a selfish mother or wife.

 The problem is, "work-life" balance, when you consider what it was intended to mean, almost sounds like it was invented by a man because it suggests we can have careers, babies, and a clean house if we just prioritize and work harder at "balancing" our lives.
 And, if we are good at this, we might even get some "time off for good behavior" to spend on ourselves.